 Whether you’re heading to the City of Brotherly Love for an important meeting, the kids’ spring break, or a bachelorette party, you’re probably wondering where to stay in Philadelphia.
 And with so many Philadelphia hotels and vacation rentals, you have a lot to choose from.
 But what if you don’t want to splurge on a cramped Philadelphia hotel room or settle for sharing a space with strangers in a questionable vacation rental?
 Here at Stay Alfred, we’re all about giving you your own place in the city - with plenty of privacy, high-end amenities, and more square footage than your average guestroom.
 And since we couldn’t just pick one favorite building in downtown Philadelphia, we’ve got three to choose from.

-Featuring a sophisticated Renaissance Revival facade, Stay Alfred at City Center puts you in the perfect position to enjoy the best of Midtown Village.
+Featuring a sophisticated Renaissance Revival facade, Stay Alfred on E Chestnut Street and Stay Alfred at The Collins at Midtown Village put you in the perfect position to enjoy the best of Midtown Village.
 This neighborhood is just about as centrally located as you can get - smack-dab in the middle of Center City - and boasts some of the town’s best nightlife spots.
 Each sunny travel apartment features lots of natural light, a full kitchen with upscale appliances, and nature-inspired artwork.
-And the building amenities are pretty sweet too, featuring lots of lounge areas and a fitness center open 24/7.
+And the both buildings’ amenities are pretty sweet too, featuring lots of lounge areas and fitness centers.

 And if visiting renowned museums is on the top of your Philly bucket list, Stay Alfred at The Granary is right up your alley.
 Within walking distance of the city’s top art, science, and history institutions, this luxurious building could be considered a work of art itself.
 The units feature sparkling wood floors, modern furnishings, and expansive floor-to-ceiling windows, so the whole place glimmers with sunlight.
 Searching for more sun?
 Head up to The Granary’s rooftop terrace or cozy up in the window-lined music room.
 You can even tickle the ivories on the building’s own piano.